 Sanitary sewer facilities are available in the adjacent public right of way to most properties in the Area.
-Sewer service is provided via publicly owned minimum 8" lines.
-Developers or property owners will be responsible for the cost of extending sewer lines to remaining properties and for the cost of hooking up to the public sanitary sewer lines in accordance with Title 10 of the Bloomington Municipal Code and the Utilities Service Board Rules, Regulations and Standards of Service for the City of Bloomington Utilities.
+Sewer service is provided via publicly owned minimum 8" lines and privately owned minimum 6" lines.
+Developers will be responsible for extending sewer lines to remaining properties and property owners will be responsible for hooking up to the public sanitary sewer lines in accordance with Title 10 of the Bloomington Municipal Code and the Utilities Service Board Rules, Regulations and Standards of Service for the City of Bloomington Utilities.
 No General Fund money will be used for sanitary sewer hookup in the Annexation Area.